Cheapest

 The grand city of London boasts an eclectic mix of stark modern, Victorian, Georgian and even medieval architecture.
 London instantly conjures up images of its iconic skyline, magnificent palaces, royal museums, enchanting countryside and swanky theatres.
 Steeped in history and culture, this leading cosmopolitan city is also one of the world's finest tourist destinations.
 London offers a plethora of great activities and attractions, from its world-renowned landmarks like Tower Bridge, Buckingham Palace, and Houses of Parliament to its numerous galleries and museums, many of which are free of charge.

-Passengers board the train most frequently from Derby, which is located around 1.4 miles (2.2 km) away from the city centre, and they get off the train at London Victoria, located 1.8 miles (2.9 km) away from the city centre.
+Passengers board the train most frequently from Derby, which is located around 1 mile (1.6 km) away from the city centre, and they get off the train at London St Pancras International, located 2.2 miles (3.6 km) away from the city centre.

 Here are some other resources that might have the information you need